astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers/README.md

 ##### Summary

-If offered by the endpoint, uses any DELETE request exposed to remove something from the target REST API's dataset.
+If offered by the endpoint, uses any DELETE request exposed to remove something from the target REST API dataset.

 ##### Parameters